opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 them, it returns 0.
 For example, a regular chessboard has 8 x 8 squares and 7 x 7 internal corners, that is, points where the black squares touch each other.
 The detected coordinates are approximate, and to determine their positions more accurately, the function calls :ocv:func:`cornerSubPix`.
-You also may use the function :ref:`cornerSubPix` with different parameters if returned coordinates are not accurate enough.
+You also may use the function :ocv:func:`cornerSubPix` with different parameters if returned coordinates are not accurate enough.

 Sample usage of detecting and drawing chessboard corners: ::